-- work was done in South Australia
+- the work was done in South Australia

 - products or services were advertised or bought in South Australia